hardbyte/qabot/README.md

 ## Query WikiData

 Use the `-w` flag to query wikidata.
-For best results use the `gpt-4` model.
+For best results use a `gpt-4` or similar model.
 ```bash
 $ EXPORT QABOT_MODEL_NAME=gpt-4
 $ qabot -w -q "How many Hospitals are there located in Beijing"